eberban/eberban/books/refgram/src/from_scratch/core_to_complete/idents.md

 # Identifiers

-Identifiers are the names themselves, and corresponds the atom predicated by the particle __zai__.
-Since names corresponds to a property, we can define them like to using pairs, where the left component is an atom representing the concept of identifiers, and the right component is the property.
+Identifiers are the names themselves.
+Each of them has its own atom which can be referenced by `zai <pred>`.
+Since each name also corresponds to a property, we can define this concept using a pair.
+In this pair, the left component is an atom representing the concept of identifiers and the right component is the property.

 <spoiler>